zorbathut/dec/doc/documentation/mergemodes.md

 ### replace

 `replace` is the default merge mode for values and collections.
 It clears the existing element and replaces it from scratch.
-A list with existing elements will be deleted entirely.
+A list with existing elements will be rebuilt from empty.

 ```xml
 <WeaponDec decName="IronSword" parent="BronzeSword">